citizenfx/fivem-docs/content/docs/support/client-issues.md

 Help!
 I can't find my issue here!
 ---------------------------------
 We're here to help!
-First, check the Cfx.re support [section][support-game-articles] for your issue.
+First, check the Cfx support [section][support-game-articles] for your issue.
 If you're experiencing crashes or freezes, please post your details on our [forums][forum-tech-support] to help us assist you better.
 For all other inquiries, feel free to join our [Discord][discord] for a chat!

 [where-is-fivem-installed]: https://support.cfx.re/hc/en-us/articles/8016397932444-Client-FAQ#where-is-fivem-installed